Breast Lift or Breast Augmentation?

-Breast lift addresses breast sag or ptosis, a common cosmetic problem among many women following pregnancy, weight fluctuations or due to the natural aging process or genetics.
+Breast lift addresses breast sag or ptosis, a common cosmetic problem among many women following pregnancy, weight fluctuations, or due to the natural aging process or genetics.
 The procedure removes loose skin and tissue on the breasts before re-sculpting and repositioning the remaining tissue higher on the chest wall for a more youthful and attractive contour.
 The remaining skin is re-draped on the modified breast mound for a more taut appearance.
-Breast lift can also modify stretched out areolas and downward pointing nipples.
+A breast lift can also modify stretched-out areolas and downward-pointing nipples.

-Are you unsure whether you can benefit from breast lift?
-Consider the following: do your breast and nipples rest below the inframammary fold (natural breast crease)?
+Are you unsure whether you can benefit from a breast lift?
+Consider the following: Do your breasts and nipples rest below the inframammary fold (natural breast crease)?
 If so, you may be a suitable candidate for breast lift.

 Breast lift cannot increase breast size.
 In fact, breast lift candidates should be aware that due to the removal of breast skin and tissue, the procedure can actually reduce breast size (slightly).

 What Breast Augmentation Accomplishes

 Breast augmentation uses breast implants to fill out naturally small or deflated breasts.
 Today’s breast implants come in various shapes, textures, projections, and sizes, allowing women to achieve the exact breast size and profile they desire.
 It’s important to note that breast augmentation does not change the position of the breasts or correct significant breast sag.
 In fact, overly large implants can actually worsen breast sag.

 Can I Combine the Two?